drewandersonnz/job-test-20151118/README.md

 ## Task:

     Using the following AWS credentials please provision a simple Node web application in a Docker container served by Nginx running on an EC2 instance provisioned by Ansible.

+    The content served by the Node application can be anything.
+    The container is to be hosted on a free Docker registry (ie. hub.docker.io or quay.io) and there are no restrictions on the number of git repositories that can be used.

+    Please provide URLs, ELB or IP address where to access said application and URLs to all code.

 ## Process: